 Earth-friendly Gardening Practices

 How you maintain your garden is just as important as what is in it.
 In fact, the choices you make will not only benefit you and your garden but have impacts on surrounding ecosystems.
 Avoid chemical pesticides, strengthen plants with natural fertilizers such as compost and use organic non-dyed mulch to suppress weeds and retain moisture in dry weather.
 You can nourish your lawn by leaving grass clippings and conserve water by watering at the base of plants in the morning to prevent evaporation.

-The Canadian Wildlife Federation wishes to recognize Canadians who have created wildlife-friendly habitat or left existing native habitat.
-If you think your property meets the needs of wildlife, they’d love to hear from you!
+The Canadian Wildlife Federation wishes to recognize Canadians who have created wildlife-friendly habitats or left existing native habitats.
+If you think your property meets the needs of wildlife, they'd love to hear from you!
 If certified, you receive a certificate and decal and will be eligible to purchase a sign to put up in your garden to help spread the word.
 Some gardens, with permission, are featured in their Grow Wild e-newsletter or in the Canadian Wildlife magazine, serving as inspiration for others.

 Okay so we all know that attracting bees is a really good thing, but what we don't want is to attract mosquitoes, to help my hubby built this amazing DIY Mostiqote repellent planter to keep those little bugs away.